Classification of homogeneous functors in manifold calculus: Introduction

 \textbf{Acknowledgments} \ This work has been supported by Pacific Institute for the Mathematical Sciences (PIMS), the University of Regina and the Natural Sciences and Engineering Research Council of Canada (NSERC), that the authors acknowledge.
-We would also like to thank Jim Davis for helping us with PL topology.
+The second author worked on this paper while a visitor at PIMS, the Fields Institute and Taida Institute for Mathematical Sciences (TIMS) and is grateful for their hospitality.
+We would like to thank Jim Davis for helping us with PL topology, and also the referee for their careful and thoughtful report which helped us improve the paper immensely.